 The State of Texas has minimum requirements for completing Texas driver education course for both teens and adults.
 At a minimum, approved driving courses cover traffic and warning signs, the importance of traffic safety.
 All of these should be covered in compliance with the Texas rules of the road.

 The Texas Department of Public Safety (DPS) requires anyone under the age of 24 to complete an approved drivers ed course before receiving their drivers license.
 The requirements for teens age 14-17, and adults age 18-24 are considerably different.
 Listed below are the driver education requirements for both teens and adults in the state of Texas.

 Drivers Ed Requirements for Teens

-Students participating in the Texas parent taught driver education course must meet the following requirements:
+Students participating in the Texas parent taught drivers ed course must meet the following requirements:

 - Student must be at least 14 years of age prior to beginning the course.
 However, the student may not test for their learners permit until they are at least 15 years of age.

 - Submit Request for a Parent Taught Driver Education (PTDE) Packet (Form DL-92) to the Texas Department of Licensing and Regulation (TDLR).